kstenschke/doShell/README.md

 ## Idea - What does (will) it do?

-ShellDo is a superset of shell script, providing commands geared towards cross-platform browser / UI and system automation.
+DoShell is a superset of shell script, providing commands geared towards cross-platform browser / UI and system automation.

-This project is a transpiler and an interpreter for running ShellDo scripts.
+This project is a transpiler and an interpreter for running DoShell scripts.

-ShellDo aims at providing a unified cross-platform option for non-headless browser automation via extended shell script.
+DoShell aims at providing a unified cross-platform option for non-headless browser automation via extended shell script.
 It is helpful e.g. for End-to-End testing, infoSec reconnaisance and for creating productivity macros.
-ShellDo's abilities intersect with tools like selenium, puppeteer, userscripts or browser extensions, but with a less traceable footprint.
+DoShell's abilities intersect with tools like selenium, puppeteer, userscripts or browser extensions, but with a less traceable footprint.